-A coupon payment on the bond is the annual interest amount paid to the bondholder by the bond issuer at the bond’s issue date until it’s maturity.
-Coupons are generally measured in terms of coupon rate which is calculated by dividing it with face value.
+A coupon payment on the bond is the annual interest amount paid to the bondholder by the bond issuer at the bond’s issue date until its maturity.
+Coupons are generally measured in terms of coupon rate, which is calculated by dividing it by the face value.
 Coupons are paid in two fashion semi-annually and annually in percentage.
-We also refer to coupon as the “coupon rate”, ”coupon percent rate” and “nominal yield”.
+We also refer to coupons like the “coupon rate”, ”coupon percent rate” and “nominal yield”.
 Yield to Maturity is the total return an investor will earn by purchasing a bond and holding it until its maturity date.
-Yield to maturity is a long term bond yield and expresses in terms of an annual rate.
-In other words, it is the internal rate of return in which the investor holds the bonds until maturity and make all payments as scheduled and simultaneously reinvesting into it at the same rate.
+Yield to maturity is a long-term bond yield and expresses in terms of an annual rate.
+In other words, it is the internal rate of return in which the investor holds the bonds until maturity and makes all payments as scheduled, and simultaneously reinvesting into it at the same rate.

 If a bond’s face value of $1000 pays $70 a year at 7%, interest payment may be either semiannually or annually.
 Later, the bond’s face value drops to $900; its current yield rises to 7.8% ($70 / $900).

 Usually, the coupon rate does not change, it is a function of the annual payments and the face value, and both are constant.

 Zero-Coupon Bonds are the only bond in which no interim payments occur except at maturity along with its face value.